Common Voice: Voice database

 The first dataset was released in November 2017.
 More than 20,000 users worldwide had recorded 500 hours of English sentences.

 In February 2019, the first batch of languages was released for use.
 This included 18 languages such as English, French, German and Mandarin Chinese, but also less prevalent languages like Welsh and Kabyle.
 In total, this included almost 1,400 hours of recorded voice data from more than 42,000 contributors.

 By July 2020 the database had amassed 7,226 hours of voice recordings in 54 languages, 5,591 hours of which had been verified by volunteers.

 In May 2021, following the work to add Kinyarwanda, the project received a grant to add Kiswahili.

 At the beginning of 2022, Bengali.AI partnered with Common Voice to launch the "Bangla Speech Recognition" project that aims to make machines understand the Bangla language.
 2000 hours of voice was collected.

 In September 2022, it was announced that the Twi language of Ghana was the 100th language to be added to the database.

-As of October 2022, Mozilla Common Voice officially collects voice data for the following languages: